 COT 123 Organization and Impact of Gangs /1 cr. hr./1 period (1 lec.)
+Prerequisite(s): None.

 Structure and development of gang organizations.
 Includes organization and oaths, development of a new gang, current and projected impact, gang activity in community, and curtailing activities and development.